HSLdevcom/jore4-jore3-importer/README.md

 If you want to create a package that can be used for deployment, you have run the command: `mvn clean package spring-boot:repackage -P prod`

-### Restoring a Jore 3 Database Dump to the testing Database
+### Restoring a Jore 3 Database Dump to the Testing Database

 If you want to restore a database dump from Jore 3 to the testing database, there is a script provided for it.
 Put the jore3 .bak file to the `jore3dump` directory and run `./apply-jore3-database-backup.sh jore3dump.bak`,